SA Councils - for the walks parks and barks

 A snapshot of the services and facilities provided by South Australian councils includes:

 | street lighting │ arts and culture programs │bushfire prevention │ caravan parks │ cemeteries │ coastal care initiatives │ community buses │ community centres │ wetlands │ development and planning services │ dog and cat management │ disability services │ economic development initiatives │ environmental programs │ events │ footpath maintenance │ heritage activities │ immunisation clinics │ libraries │ museums │ roads │ men’s sheds │ footy and soccer ovals │ netball and tennis courts │ aged care services │ playgrounds │ public pools │ recycling facilities │ skate parks │ stormwater drains│

 For more facts and figures, Local Government in Profile provides a snapshot of local government in SA.

-These services and facilities rely on the rates collected from ratepayers within a council’s boundaries.
+These services and facilities rely on the rates and fees collected from ratepayers within a council’s boundaries.
 Council rates are a form of taxation, and as the main source of funding for councils, they’re essential in enabling them to deliver the services and facilities that your community relies on.